biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequences_and_Features.md

 ---------------------

-It is expected that there will never be any publicly visible implementations of Feature or its sub-interfaces.
-Instead, features should be produced using the createFeature method of a FeatureHolder.
+It is expected that there will never be any publicly visible implementations of `Feature` or its sub-interfaces.
+Instead, features should be produced using the `createFeature` method of a `FeatureHolder` object.
+This ensures that there are no 'orphan' features, not properly attached to a parent sequence.
+It also gives `Sequence` implementors the chance to control the attachment of features to their sequence class.
-This ensures that there are no \`orphan' features, not properly attached to a parent Sequence.
-It also gives Sequence implemetors the chance to control the attachment of features to their sequence class.
-Some sequences may only accept certain kinds of feature.
-Other implementations, especially those intimately coupled with database storage mechanisms, may wish to use their own special implementations of the Feature interface.
+Some sequences may only accept certain kinds of features.
+Other implementations, especially those intimately coupled with database storage mechanisms, may wish to use their own special implementations of the `Feature` interface.

-The createFeature method has the following signature:
+The `createFeature` method has the following signature:

     public Feature createFeature(Feature.Template template);

-there is no requirement that a particular FeatureHolder should include a working implementation of this method.
-If it is not possible to create a new child feature, UnsupportedOperationException will be thrown.
-In particular, this method is only implemented by Sequence and Feature objects.
-When FeatureHolder instances are used to return arbitrary
-\`bags' of features, they will never support this method.
+there is no requirement that a particular `FeatureHolder` object should include a working implementation of this method.
+If it is not possible to create a new child feature, `UnsupportedOperationException` will be thrown.
+In particular, this method is only implemented by `Sequence` and `Feature` objects.
+When `FeatureHolder` instances are used to return arbitrary 'bags' of features, they will never support this method.

-Feature.Template is a concrete nested class of the Feature interface.
-It just contains public fields corresponding to each property of Feature.
-A feature could be attached to a Sequence as follows:
+`Feature.Template` is a concrete nested class of the `Feature` interface.
+It just contains public fields corresponding to each property of `Feature`.
+A feature could be attached to a sequence as follows:

     Feature.Template template = new Feature.Template();
     template.type = "TestFeature";